Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

-Among the numerical methods proposed for mean-field control problems, we refer to \cite{carmona2019convergence} for a policy gradient-type method where feedback controls are approximated by neural networks and optimised for a given objective function; to \cite{fouque2020deep} and again to \cite{carmona2019convergence} for a mean-field FBSDE method, generalising the deep BSDE method to mean-field dependence and in the former case to delayed effects; to \cite{reisinger2021fast} for a hybrid model where the mean-field distribution is approximated by a particle system and the control is obtained by numerical approximation of a PDE; and to \cite{achdou2020mean} for a survey of methods for the coupled PDE systems, mainly in the spirit of the seminal works \cite{achdou2010mean, achdou2013mean, achdou2016mean}; see also a related semi-Lagrangian scheme in \cite{carlini2014semi}; a gradient method and penalisation approach in \cite{pfeiffer2017numerical}; and a recent analysis of policy iteration in \cite{lauriere2021policy}.
+Among the numerical methods proposed for MFC and MFG problems, we refer to \cite{carmona2019convergence} for a policy gradient-type method where feedback controls are approximated by neural networks and optimised for a given objective function; to \cite{fouque2020deep} and again to \cite{carmona2019convergence} for a mean-field FBSDE method, generalising the deep BSDE method to mean-field dependence and in the former case to delayed effects; and to \cite{achdou2020mean} for a survey of methods for the coupled PDE systems, mainly in the spirit of the seminal works \cite{achdou2010mean, achdou2016mean}; see also a related semi-Lagrangian scheme in \cite{carlini2014semi} and a gradient method and penalisation approach in \cite{pfeiffer2017numerical}.

-Our modeling and numerical approach is most closely related to these works on PDE systems.
-What distinguishes the model considered here from all those discussed above is the singular interaction through boundary absorption.
+Beside these works on PDE systems, a lot of research has recently been conducted on how to apply (deep) reinforcement or Q-learning to solve MFC and MFG problems or combinations thereof (see e.g., \cite{guo2019learning, angiuli2022unified, angiuli2021reinforcement, angiuli2022reinforcement} and the references therein).
+We also refer to two recent survey articles \cite{hu2022recent, lauriere2022learning} on machine learning tools for optimal control and games.
+The first article focuses on methods that try to solve the problems by relying on exact computations of gradients exploiting the full knowledge of the model, while the second one presents learning tools that aim at solving MFC and MFG problems in a model-free fashion.

-A few works on mean-field games with absorption have appeared recently.
-In \cite{campi2018n}, the players' dynamics depends on the empirical measure representing players who have not exited a domain.
-This is extended to smooth dependence on boundary losses prior to the present time in \cite{campi2019n}, and to the presence of common noise in \cite{burzoni2021mean}.
-The economic motivation for these models are, among others, systemic risk and bank runs.
+In our modeling and numerical approach we have full knowledge of the model, but what distinguishes it from the existing literature is the particular singular interaction through the boundary absorption.
+This means that all the discussed numerical schemes and methods need to be adapted to accommodate the current special situation.
+We opted for an adaptation of the policy gradient-type method considered in \cite{reisinger2021fast}, since it shares the same computational complexity as the gradient-based algorithms in e.g. \cite{archibald2020efficient, kerimkulov2021modified, pfeiffer2017numerical}, but enjoys an accelerated convergence rate and can handle general convex nonsmooth costs (including constraints), which allows to incorporate the current objective function.
+It exploits a forward-backward splitting approach and iteratively refines the approximate controls based on the gradient of the cost, evaluated through a coupled system of nonlocal linear PDEs.
+The precise algorithm is outlined in Section \ref{sec:3a}.